SB449 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT relative to the participation of large customer-generators in net metering.
+AN ACT relative to relative to the participation of large customer-generators in net metering and relative to energy storage in connection with net metering.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-1 Limited Electrical Energy Producers Act; Definition; Eligible Customer-Generator.
-Amend RSA 362-A:1-a, II-b to read as follows:
+1 Limited Electrical Energy Producers Act; Definition; Eligible Customer Generator.
+RSA 362-A:1-a, II-b is repealed and reenacted to read as follows:

 II-b.
-"Eligible customer-generator" or "customer-generator" means an electric utility customer who owns, operates, or purchases power from an electrical generating facility either powered by renewable energy or which employs a heat led combined heat and power system, with a total peak generating capacity of up to and including one megawatt, except as provided for a municipal host as defined in paragraph II-c[, that is located behind a retail meter on the customer's premises,] and an industrial host as defined under paragraph II-g, that is located behind a retail meter on the customer's premises, is interconnected and operates in parallel with the electric grid, and is used to offset the customer's own electricity requirements.
-Incremental generation added to an existing generation facility, that does not itself qualify for net metering, shall qualify if such incremental generation meets the qualifications of this paragraph and is metered separately from the [nonqualifying] non-qualifying facility.
+"Eligible customer-generator" or "customer-generator" means an electric utility customer who owns, operates, or purchases power from an electrical generating facility either powered by renewable energy or which employs a heat led combined heat and power system, with a total peak generating capacity, or maximum nameplate rating, of up to and including one megawatt, except as provided for a municipal host as defined in paragraph 11-c and as provided for an industrial customer as defined in paragraph 11-g, that is located behind a retail meter on the customer's premises, provided it is interconnected and operates in parallel with the electric grid, and is used to offset the customer's own electricity requirements.
+Energy storage, as defined in RSA 374-H:1, III, may be added to and charged solely from such a generation facility without affecting the generation facility's size determination relating to its eligibility meter.
+Incremental generation added to an existing generation facility, that does not itself qualify for net metering, shall qualify if such incremental generation meets the qualifications of this paragraph and is metered separately from the non-qualifying facility.

 II-g.
-"Industrial host" means a customer-generator with a total peak generating capacity of greater than one megawatt and less than 5 megawatts, used to offset the electricity requirements of a group consisting exclusively of commercial, industrial, or institutional entities with one or more accounts, provided that all accounts are located within the same utility franchise service territory.
-If an industrial host’s total annual net exported generation exceeds the total annual electricity usage of the host and members of the group, the industrial host shall be entitled to compensation for that excess generation according to the process established by the department’s 900 rules for annual reconciliation.
-An industrial host may be owned by either a public or private entity.
+"Industrial customer" means a customer generator with a total peak generating capacity of greater than one megawatt and less than 5 megawatts used to offset the electricity requirements of one industrial entity with one or more accounts, provided that all accounts are located within the same utility franchise service territory.
+In the event of excess annual generation by the industrial customer above the industrial customer's annual electricity use, such net excess exported generation shall be subject to the payment adjustment process within the Puc 900 rules.

 3 New Paragraph; Net Metering.
 Amend RSA 362-A:9 by inserting after paragraph II the following new paragraph:

-4 New Paragraph; Net Metering; Consumption.
-Amend RSA 362-A:9 by inserting after paragraph IV the following new paragraph:
+6 New Paragraph; Net Metering.
+Amend RSA 362-A:9 by inserting after paragraph XXIII the following new paragraph:

 26-2027